Palenquero: Antonio Cervantes

 Antonio Cervantes, also known as Kid Pambelé, is an internationally recognized boxing champion born in Palenque de San Basilio.
 After he won the 1972 world Jr. Welterweight championship, local residents took pride in both the village and Palenquero as a language.
 As result, Palenque de San Basilio attracted interest by many journalists and politicians.
 It has continued to attract cultural and foreign attention.

 UNESCO Heritage of Humanity

 In 2005, Palenque was declared by the United Nations to be a Masterpiece of the Oral and Intangible Heritage of Humanity.
 The recognition has led to appreciation for Palenquero culture.
 Films, documentaries and music festivals have brought more attention to the community.
 These types of cultural programs have successfully appealed to Colombian youth, who otherwise were not interested in Palenquero.

 Academic Interest

 Beginning in 1992, the educational system in Palenque de San Basilio started reintroducing Palenquero in the curriculum.
 Children resumed learning Palenquero, as it was introduced in preschool, and they continued to learn it in advancing grades.
 Parents and grandparents were encouraged to use the language at home, and classes were opened for adults.
 A fully equipped cultural centre was constructed to promote the language and culture.

-Additionally, academic research, conferences and activism have increased the desirability of Palenquero.
-There is new energy to continue to pass it down generations.